Ian-morphling/public_showcase/ecommerce_llm_recommender/readme_llm.md

 - **agents/quality_analysis_agent.py**
 Evaluates retrieved reviews for reliability and usefulness.
 Produces quality_label and quality_score for each review to help the system prioritize high-quality content in explanations and recommendations.

+- **agents/judge_agent.py**
+Evaluates AI explanations for Relevance, Groundedness, and Balance

 - **langgraph_nodes.py**
-Defines LangGraph-compatible nodes for each agent (UserProfilerNode, RetrieverNode, RecommenderNode, ExplainerNode, QualityAnalysisNode) and build_graph() to chain them together.
+Defines LangGraph-compatible nodes for each agent and build_graph() to chain them together.
 Enables flexible orchestration where each agent’s output feeds into the next node and supports function calling and tool routing.

 ### Workflows